 When travelling around Europe, I generally prefer to take the train, at least for train trips that are no more than six to seven hours.
 It’s usually cheaper overall and takes you right into the city centre.
 Luckily then, most trains in Europe allow dogs on board.

 The rules for travelling with a dog on a train varies from train company to company, country to country.
 For instance, some countries unfortunately do not allow large dogs to travel on trains, only small dogs in a container.
-This applies to most long-distance trains in Spain (although larger dogs are now allowed on two routes), plus some of the time in Ireland and Greece.
+This applies to most long-distance trains in Spain (although larger dogs are now allowed on selected routes), plus some of the time in Ireland and Greece.

 Always check the details for the specific train company before planning your trip.
 These are the relevant pages for a few countries: